 NEWS RELEASE

-Contact: Pam Bormann
+Contact: Pam Bormann October 3, 2024

-FOR RELEASE August 14, 2024 515/281-5834

-NEWO DEI EACE

-Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Armstrong, Iowa, for the period July 1, 2020 through June 30, 2021.
+Auditor of State Rob Sand today released an agreed-upon procedures report on the City of Armstrong, Iowa, for the period July 1, 2021 through June 30, 2022.
 The agreed-upon procedures engagement was performed pursuant to Chapter 11.6 of the Code of Iowa.

-Sand reported twenty-four findings related to the receipt and disbursement of taxpayer funds.
-They are found on pages 9 through 15 of this report.
-The findings address issues such as a lack of segregation of duties, the lack of reconciliations of utility billings, collections and delinquent accounts, disbursements exceeding budgeted amounts and deficit fund balances.
+Sand reported nineteen findings related to the receipt and disbursement of taxpayer funds.
+They are found on pages 9 through 13 of this report.
+The findings address issues such as a lack of segregation of duties, the lack of reconciliations of utility billings, collections and delinquent accounts, disbursements exceeding budgeted amounts and transfers not approved by resolution.
 Sand provided the City with recommendations to address each of the findings.

-Nineteen of the findings discussed above are repeated from the prior year.
+Eighteen of the findings discussed above are repeated from the prior year.
 The City Council has a fiduciary responsibility to provide oversight of the City's operations and financial transactions.
 Oversight is typically defined as the "watchful and responsible care" a governing body exercises in its fiduciary capacity.